If you’re reading this post, I’m going to assume you’re looking for great supportive running sports bras. You’ve come to the right place!

 I actually went into an Athleta store for the first time this summer and I was blown away by how much I liked their selection.
 I have always been a Lululemon girl, but I got some shorts that I’m wearing nonstop now!
 If you’ve never tried Athleta, let me know what you think!

-Made with recycled nylon and Lycra® Spandex.
+It’s made with recycled nylon and Lycra® Spandex.

 Please share in the comments your favorite bras, what activity you like them for and what cup size you are, if you’re comfortable sharing.
 Your feedback helps others reading this post!